DeadPackets/react-native-offline-mode/README.md

 # react-native-offline-mode
+## Note: This has been fixed to migrate from React Native's NetInfo to react-native-community's NetInfo

 A higher-order component for React Native which will conditionally show a component OR something else depending on internet connection availability.

 [![ScreenShot](https://raw.githubusercontent.com/rauchy/react-native-offline-mode/master/example.gif)]